 The whole Omega pack is made of 30D fabric and microfiber mesh which is why the pack is so lightweight as well as breathable.
 To keep bounce to a minimum, the Omega has Compressi-flex built into the sides so as items are removed or water is consumed, the pack remains compressed.

-One downside of this pack is that it only comes in one size.
-If you are a women with a slim waist it may be difficult to adjust this pack properly.
+One downside of this running vest is that it only comes in one size.
+If you are a woman with a slim waist it may be difficult to adjust this pack properly.
 This also can affect petite women or short men.
 The Omega is best suited for the average-sized man or woman with a slim build.
-You can find the UltraSpire Omega at this listing.

-Osprey uses a special belt and harness style system, called Biostretch, on the Rev 24 that is extremely secure but breathable and comfortable.
+Osprey uses a special belt and harness style system, called Biostretch, on the Rev 24 that is extremely secure but breathable and comfortable for a great fit.
 Though this pack isn’t built like a vest, this Biostretch Body Wrap harness hugs the pack to the body, beating many vest-style packs in terms of flexibility.

-If you are a long distance runner, particularly if you participate in trails, mountain biking and other rigorous trekking activities combined, this Rev 24 will be your best choice.
-It holds 2.5L of water and is large enough to carry extra bottles, a change of clothes, some food bars and more.
+If you are a long-distance runner, particularly if you participate in trails, mountain biking, and other rigorous trekking outdoor activities combined, this Rev 24 will be your best choice.
+It has a hydration reservoir for 2.5L of water, which is a plenty amount and is large enough to carry extra bottles, an extra change of clothes, some food bars, and more in his lightweight design.

 A high-quality hydration pack can make all the difference in your next run, whether you’re competing or just having fun with a running buddy.
-If you’ve been wanting an alternative to bottles or just looking for ways to improve your form and time, look into getting one of the amazing pieces of equipment.
+If you’ve been wanting an alternative to bottles or just looking for ways to improve your form and time, look into the pros and cons of getting one of the amazing pieces of equipment.